 Have information available in alternative formats (large print, braille, or pre-recorded audio, for example).
 If text is presented, use a mic and read it aloud while facing the audience.

-This list is not exhaustive, but it is a great place to start to begin creating a more accessible world.
+This list is not exhaustive, but it is a great place to start.

 Be open to learning new ways to deliver a positive, coequal experience to each guest.
 (Or as we put it, keep inviting everyone to the table.)